 Prioritize for the following scenarios:

-- Craft emails for new products so you can quickly start collecting quality reviews.
+- New products.
+So you can quickly start collecting quality reviews.

-- And expensive products.
+- Expensive products.
 For expensive products, collecting product reviews matters even more.

 Some interesting stats about buyer psychology of product reviews